x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/deploy-new-installations/exchange-emergency-mitigation-services.md

 ## Connectivity

-The EM Service needs outbound connectivity to the Mitigation Service Cloud Endpoint to provide protection against security threats through mitigations.
+The Exchange EM Service needs outbound connectivity to the Mitigation Service Cloud Endpoint to provide protection against security threats through mitigations.
 If the outbound connectivity to the Mitigation Service Cloud Endpoint is not available during installation of Exchange Server, the setup would give a warning during readiness check.

-EM service can be installed without connectivity, but to perform the function of downloading & applying the latest mitigations it needs outbound connectivity.
+The EM service can be installed without connectivity, but to perform the function of downloading & applying the latest mitigations it needs outbound connectivity.
 Following endpoint should be reachable from the machine on which Exchange Server is installed for EM service to function properly.

 FQDN- officeclient.microsoft.com/*
 Port- TCP: 443